felixfan/HLAassoc/README.md

 **Note:** There are one case and one control.
 The six genes are: HLA-A, HLA-B, HLA-C, HLA-DQA1, HLA-DQB1 and HLA-DRB1.
 Each gene has two columns.

-**Note:** Individual `0002` does not have genotype for HLA-DQA1 (two `NA`).
+**Note:** Individual `0002` does not have HLA types for HLA-DQA1 (two `NA`).
 All alleles have six digits resolution except that one allele of HLA-C of individual `0002` only has four digits resolution.
 It is fine if we only want to test association at two or four digits resolution.

 **Note:** The allele name contains the HLA prefix, but the allele names in the above example do not have the HLA prefix.
 Allele names have the HLA prefix can also be used as input. e.g. `A*02:07:01 A*11:01:01` is the same as `HLA-A*02:07:01 HLA-A*11:01:01`.